reactjs/react.dev/content/docs/lists-and-keys.md

 );
 ```

 We don't recommend using indexes for keys if the order of items may change.
-This can negatively impact performance and may cause issues with component state.
+This can negatively impact performance and may cause issues with the component state.
 Check out Robin Pokorny's article for an [in-depth explanation on the negative impacts of using an index as a key](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318).
 If you choose not to assign an explicit key to list items then React will default to using indexes as keys.

 Here is an [in-depth explanation about why keys are necessary](/docs/reconciliation.html#recursing-on-children) if you're interested in learning more.